babelsociety/website/content/blog/in-depth-economy/index.md

 The centralized version tends to be highly authoritarian, and this is strongly against our core values.

 The decentralized ones are more flexible and at first glance seem to better fit our main goal.
-The issue is that all these economic models, such as [participatory economics](https://en.wikipedia.org/wiki/Participatory_economics) and negotieted planning, still abide to the [collectivist](https://en.wikipedia.org/wiki/Collectivism) logic of distributing products according to some rules.
+The issue is that all derived economic models, such as [participatory economics](https://en.wikipedia.org/wiki/Participatory_economics) and negotieted planning, still abide to the [collectivist](https://en.wikipedia.org/wiki/Collectivism) logic of distributing products according to some rules.

 The desire to reward different people differently, despite their strive for the most just way, it is not only a Sisyphean endeavor, but a perilous one: it embraces the idea that people should be graded and divided, it justify that some should have more than others, that some *deserve* better.